KodingCore/picture-viewer-light-final/README.md

 The purpose of being able to show and hide the borders is to enable form movement (pending improvement).

-Areas for improvement:
+# Areas for improvement:

 Enable form movement by drag and drop in the center of the form.

-Visualisateur d'images pour Windows "LIGHT"
+# Visualisateur d'images pour Windows "LIGHT"

-prérequis :
+# Prérequis :

 télécharger et installer la version 7 .Net desktop runtime:

 https://dotnet.microsoft.com/en-us/download/dotnet/7.0

-Utilisation:
+# Utilisation:

 -Lancer le fichier .exe